dgaydukov/cert-ocpjp11/files/ocpjp11.md

 boolean add(IllegalStateException)/offer(false) - add to the tail T remove(NoSuchElementException)/poll(null)     - remove from the head T element(NoSuchElementException)/peek(null)    - view element from the head

+For `BlockingQueue` there are blocking operations:
+* T take (InterruptedException) - wait until elements appear in queue and poll it.
+Keep in mind that simple `poll` would immediately return null if queue is empty
+* void put (InterruptedException) - wait until there is space in queue and add new element
 ```java
 import java.util.ArrayDeque;
 import java.util.NoSuchElementException;